rudyzhou/rudyzhou.github.io/_pages/about.md

   - /about.html
 ---

-I am a 5th (and final) year PhD student in the Operations Research Department at Carnegie Mellon University.
-In particular, I am a student in the [Algorithms, Combinatorics, and Optimization (ACO) Program](http://aco.math.cmu.edu/).
-My advisor is [Ben Moseley](http://www.andrew.cmu.edu/user/moseleyb/).
+I am currently a postdoc in the Operations Research Department at Carnegie Mellon University.
+I graduated in May 2023 from the same department through the the [Algorithms, Combinatorics, and Optimization (ACO) Program](http://aco.math.cmu.edu/), where I was advised by [Ben Moseley](http://www.andrew.cmu.edu/user/moseleyb/).
+My thesis [_On Combinatorial and Stochastic Optimization_](https://kilthub.cmu.edu/articles/thesis/On_Combinatorial_and_Stochastic_Optimization/23615430) won the **2023 Gerald L. Thompson Doctoral Dissertation Award in Management Science**.

 In Summer 2022, I was an intern at Microsoft Research Redmond in the [Cloud Operations Research (CORE) group](https://www.microsoft.com/en-us/research/group/cloud-operations-research-core/), where my mentor was [Konstantina Mellou](https://www.microsoft.com/en-us/research/people/kmellou/).